Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

 By combining Lemma~\ref{Lemma: Bound on twin-width of graphs with small width and adhesion} with Lemma~\ref{Lemma: Bound twin-width by twin-width of blocks}, we obtain a general bound on the twin-width of graphs admitting a tree decomposition of bounded width and adhesion: \Twwvsadhesion*

-This upper bounds sharpens the bound given in \cite{bounding-twwa, bounding-twwb} by making explicit the dependence on the adhesion of the tree decomposition.
-Our bound shows that, while the twin-width in general can be exponential in the tree-width \cite{twwexptwa, twwexptwb}, the exponential dependence comes from the adhesion of the tree decomposition and not from the width itself.
+This upper bounds sharpens the bound given in \cite{bounding-twwa} by making explicit the dependence on the adhesion of the tree decomposition.
+Our bound shows that, while the twin-width in general can be exponential in the tree-width \cite{twwexptwa}, the exponential dependence comes from the adhesion of the tree decomposition and not from the width itself.

-Moreover, our bound is asymptotically sharp.
-As already mentioned, it is known that there are graphs whose twin-width is exponential in the adhesion of some tree decomposition~\cite{twwexptwa, twwexptwb}.
-By adding into some bag a Paley graph whose twin-width is linear in its size \cite{twwpaley}, we also achieve asymptotic sharpness in the linear width term.
+Moreover, up to multiplicative factors, our upper bound matches the known lower bounds.
+As already mentioned, it is known that there are graphs whose twin-width is exponential in the adhesion of some tree decomposition~\cite{twwexptwa}.
+Adding a Paley graph into some bag whose twin-width is linear in its order shows that also the linear width term cannot be significantly improved upon.